-An eighteen-month pilot study for the OCVE project was supported by the Andrew W. Mellon Foundation in 2003–04, followed by a first developmental phase (2005–09) and second developmental phase (2011–15).
+An eighteen-month pilot study for the OCVE project was supported by the Andrew W. Mellon Foundation in 2003–04, followed by three developmental phases (2005–09, 2011–15, and 2015–17).
 The OCVE site currently comprises c.
 6,000 digital images of individual pages of primary source material of the music of Fryderyk Chopin, comprising music text and other elements of manuscripts, first editions, and later impressions produced during Chopin’s lifetime or after his death, along with associated metadata.
 The latter includes excerpts from Christophe Grabowski and John Rink’s Annotated Catalogue of Chopin’s First Editions (Cambridge University Press, 2010), which itself is available in digitised form in the Chopin Online resource.
 So too is a restructured and redesigned version of Chopin’s First Editions Online (CFEO).
 Together these three sites constitute a resource of unprecedented breadth and depth, providing new access to the most important sources, fostering new understanding of their individual and collective significance, and facilitating scholarly research and performance alike.

-The project as a whole has addressed four key research questions:
+The project as a whole addressed four key research questions:

 - What is a musical ‘work’, and how is the ‘work concept’ that has prevailed since the mid-nineteenth century challenged by the Chopin sources?

 - What is the best means of capturing in an edition the creative history implicit in the sources, ranging from the earliest sketches through to the last impressions of the first editions and beyond?

 - How can the intellectual and logistical difficulties routinely experienced by editors in handling disparate source materials be overcome by means of technological support?